DETAILED ACTION

 Further, Wu teaches forming GaN-based HEMT device (Wu, Fig. 2, Col. 2, lines 39-45; Col. 4, lines 44-67; Col. 5, lines 1-28) having improved amplification characteristics and comprising a passivation layer (44) including silicon nitride (SixNy) having a high percentage of silicon to prevent the capture of barrier layer electrons during operation, and thus to improve the device performance characteristics.

 Regarding claims 2-3, 6, 8-10, 13, and 14, Nakamura in view of Chen, Chen’565, Kim, Lin, and Wu discloses the HEMT-based device of claim 1.
-Further, Nakamura does not specifically disclose the HEMT-based device comprising a designated multiplication region adapted to achieve acceptable signal to noise ratio (SNR) (as claimed in claim 2); wherein the multiplication region is produced via voltage biasing, and adapted to achieve acceptable signal to noise ratio (SNR) (as claimed in claim 3); wherein a bias is applied to a backside terminal to enhance collection of charges generated in a bulk by directing them vertically towards the channel (as claimed in claim 6); wherein the ionizing radiation comprises beta-particles (as claimed in claim 8); wherein the ionizing radiation comprises alpha-particles (as claimed in claim 9); wherein the ionizing radiation is produced within the HEMT-based device or substrate (as claimed in claim 10); wherein gate-edge amplification of carriers is used to detect ionizing particles (as claimed in claim 13); wherein the ionizing radiation is minimum ionizing particles (as claimed in claim 14).
+Further, Nakamura does not specifically disclose the HEMT-based device, wherein the multiplication region at the gate is adapted to achieve an acceptable signal to noise ratio (SNR) (as claimed in claim 2); wherein the multiplication region is produced via voltage biasing, and adapted to achieve acceptable signal to noise ratio (SNR) (as claimed in claim 3); wherein, when the device is in operation, a bias is applied to the backside terminal to enhance collection of charges generated in a bulk by directing them vertically towards the GaN channel layer (as claimed in claim 6); wherein the ionizing radiation comprises beta-particles (as claimed in claim 8); wherein the ionizing radiation comprises alpha-particles (as claimed in claim 9); wherein the ionizing radiation is produced within the HEMT-based device or substrate (as claimed in claim 10); wherein, when the device is in operation, gate-edge amplification of carriers is used to detect ionizing particles (as claimed in claim 13); wherein, the ionizing radiation is minimum ionizing particles (as claimed in claim 14).

 However, Nakamura discloses forming a HEMT device comprising a cap layer (25) (Nakamura, Fig. 2, ¶0036-¶0037, ¶0054, ¶0062-¶0063) to prevent the current collapse phenomenon during operation of the device, wherein a drain voltage (Vds) and a varying gate voltage (Vgs) pulse are applied to the drain and the gate, respectively.